Hearing Specialists in Tempe AZ: Audiology, Tinnitus & Hearing Aids

 January 23, 2020

-Hearing Specialists in Tempe, AZ Explain Cognitive Overload & Hearing Loss
+Hearing Specialists in the East Valley Explain Cognitive Overload and Hearing Loss

 Your hearing is one of your most valuable assets.
 It connects you to your friends, family, and the world around you.
 What you may not realize, however, is the degree to which hearing takes place in your brain, not in your ears!
 In fact, because your brain is different from everyone else’s, you hear differently from other people around you.
 Our 5-star-rated hearing specialists in Tempe, AZ are happy to discuss the fascinating ways that your brain helps you to hear…and the ways that BrainHearing™ technology has brought hearing aid treatment to an entirely new level.